Preparing for the Pacific Crest Trail (easily the greatest physical undertaking of one’s life) can seem like an impossible task.

 But I have good news for those of you in the midst of said preparation: it is impossible!

 Admittedly, before my own PCT hike, I did elect to do some training.
 What sort of training?
-Well, it mostly consisted of setting personal eating records, drinking copious amounts of alcohol, and gaining around ten pounds.
+Well, it mostly consisted of setting personal eating records, drinking indulging in adult beverages, and gaining around ten pounds.
 I call it the “fuck it” method.

 However, I knew that the first few weeks (at least) were going to be marked by a hellish misery, the likes of which I had never known.
 Unfortunately, I was right.